code-troopers/wicket-jsr303-parsley/README.md

 # Special notes

 Many thanks to Martin Grigorov for the blog article which inspired me : http://wicketinaction.com/2013/04/server-and-client-side-validation/

+Thanks to James Ward for the Webjars.org initiative : http://www.jamesward.com/2012/10/31/webjars-officially-launched.

 The implementation provided here is open for pull request or further integration into WicketStuff.